-I started my natural Black hair “journey” three years ago and it has been relatively painless (to my pleasant surprise).
+I started my natural Black hair “journey” three five years ago and it has been relatively painless (to my pleasant surprise).
 That is due in large part to my hair stylist Shanelle who has told me what to do each step of the way.
 Recently, Shanelle came over my house for my quarterly hair trim.
 I mentioned that for the first time, I was starting to have breakage at the crown of my head and the nape of my neck plus I was getting split ends.
 Since I have a lot of hair, it wasn’t extremely noticeable but I like to be proactive.
 Fortunately, Shanelle had some great tips regarding how to grow healthy natural Black hair!

 Shanelle mentioned that natural hair breakage at the crown (top of the head) is pretty common.
 I thought that it was because I was twisting and braiding my hair because I had never experienced breakage when I was blow-drying my natural hair.
 While that is possible, Shanelle mentioned that the crown area tends to be the thickest area of the hair so I just need to be more careful to make sure that I saturate it with conditioner and be extra gentle as I comb that area of my hair out from ends to roots.
 (It’s true.
 My hair is like the Goldilocks and the Three Bears story with its 3 different textures.
 The front is too soft – almost impossible to hold a twist or curl.
 The crown area is too hard so I can see why I got impatient while detangling it.
 Then, the back is “just right” with a beautiful, natural curl.)